db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 To see a look of what core commands exist, look at the code after the useAbility() starting point.
 Each core command function is marked clearly in the comment next to its definition.
-Inside the useAbility() function you'll be able to see what kind of keywords will flow to the same core command
+Look at the regexHooks dictionary at the start of the script and you'll be able to see what kind of keywords will flow to each Core Command

 Resident Effects
 ----------------